Princess047/alx-system_engineering-devops/0x00-shell_basics/README.md

 #!/bin/bash
-first script for the first task script for the second task for the command to display files list script for the third task for the command to change directory script for the fourth task for command to list file in long format
+first script for the first task second script for the second task for the command to display files list third script for the third task for the command to change directory fourth script for the fourth task for command to list file in long format fifth script for the fifth task to diplay hidden files